yugabyte/yugabyte-db/docs/content/latest/architecture/docdb-sharding/tablet-splitting.md

 ## Current tablet splitting limitations

-Presplitting tablets and automatic tablet splitting are in beta.
+Manual and automatic tablet splitting are in beta.
 To follow the work-in-progress on tablet splitting, see [GitHub #1004](https://github.com/yugabyte/yugabyte-db/issues/1004).

 Here are known limitations that are planned to be resolved in the next releases: